-The discounted rate for a group of ten persons or more is £3.20 per person.
+The discounted rate for a group of ten persons or more is £3.30 per person from 1 July 2016.
 The concessions allowed for senior citizens or students touring individually are not granted as extra for group visits, since these prices already reflect this concession.

 We can accommodate any size of group; however, we will almost certainly split groups of 24+ into two, since there is an ‘insurance policy’ limit to the amount of people allowed to be on the tower at any given time.
 A group visit usually takes around 20-30 minutes per party of up to 24.

 The Tower :

 Tickets may be purchased at the gift shop and come with an information leaflet available in a variety of languages.

-Self-Guided Tower Tour prices for parties of less than ten or individuals are:
+Self-Guided Tower Tour prices for parties of less than ten or individuals from 1 July 2016 are: